-closeup of grouted slate tile surface.
+closeup of grouted slate tile surface

-Grangestone Petros in Slate.
+Grangestone Petros in Slate

 Are Outdoor Granite Countertops Outdated?